zhao-tong/DeepFD-pyTorch/README.md

 # DeepFD-pyTorch
-This is a PyTorch implementation of DeepFD ([Deep Structure Learning for Fraud Detection](https://ieeexplore.ieee.org/abstract/document/8594881)).
+This is a PyTorch implementation of DeepFD ([Deep Structure Learning for Fraud Detection](https://ieeexplore.ieee.org/abstract/document/8594881)), which is used as a baseline method in my paper [Error-Bounded Graph Anomaly Loss for GNNs](https://tzhao.io/files/papers/CIKM20_GAL.pdf) (CIKM20).
 Other than the unsupervised DBSCAN classifier used in the original paper, I also added a supervised 3-layer MLP as a classifier option.
 The whole embedding part is still always unsupervised.

 #### Authors of this code package: